iDoka/awesome-embedded-software/README.md

 * [panStamp-SWAP](https://github.com/panStamp/swap) - Simple Wireless Abstract Protocol for any existing ISM radio.
 * [panStamp-uSWAP](https://github.com/panStamp/uswap) - Micro SWAP stack for MCU's connected via UART.
 * [MIN](https://github.com/min-protocol/min) - Microcontroller Interconnect Network protocol version 2.0.
+* [libCoAP](https://github.com/obgm/libcoap) - C implementation of a lightweight application-protocol for devices that are constrained their resources such as computing power, RF range, memory, bandwidth, or network packet sizes.
+This protocol, CoAP, is standardized by the IETF as RFC 7252.